Does Throwing Spaghetti At The Wall Show You It's Cooked?

 The origins of the spaghetti-throwing myth

-If you really want to throw spaghetti against a wall, do it for fun, not for cooking advice
+If you want to throw spaghetti against a wall, do it for fun, not for cooking advice

 1.)
 How far away is the wall?